 Greed, laziness, and not experiencing difficult times are really the biggest reasons more people don't invest in CDs.
 People will do mental gymnastics and say that if they invest X amount in Y company,they can make more money than with low yield CDs.
 Admit it.
 You know you've done it.

 But I will tell you something extremely important.
 The pain of losing money is much greater than the joy of making more money.
 The more money you have, the more this feeling is true.
 When you've accumulated FU money, your number one priority is to protect your principal at all cost!

 Most of us are working towards some ideal net worth and income that we feel will make us happiest ($5M net worth and $250K income respectively, according to FS surveys and analysis).
 As a result, we should consider various types of investments to achieve our goals.

 Do not underestimate the feeling of financial security with a CD.
 Being able to know that everything will be OK no matter what is priceless.
-Since the mid-90s we've had the Asian crisis, Russian Ruble crisis, multiple wars, SARs, and the housing crisis.
+Since the mid-90s we've had the Asian crisis, Russian Ruble crisis, multiple wars, SARs, the housing crisis, the self-inflicted Brexit, and Global Pandemic.
 The markets will continue to be rocky.
 Thankfully, if we wait for a long enough period of time, the markets recover.
 However, sometimes we don't have the luxury to wait things out.